hoangduytran/blender-manual/manual/sculpt_paint/weight_paint/usage.rst

 Vertex Groups for Bones
 =======================

 This is one of the main uses of weight painting.
-When a bone moves, vertices around the joint should move as well, but just a little, to mimic the stretching of the skin around the joint.
-Use a "light" weight (10 - 40%) paint on the vertices around the joint so that they move a little when the bone rotates.
-While there are ways to automatically assign weights to an armature (see the :doc:`skinning section </animation/armatures/skinning/index>`), you can do this manually.
-To do this from scratch, refer to the process below.
+While you can have Blender generate the weights automatically (see the :doc:`skinning section </animation/armatures/skinning/index>`), you may want to tweak them or even create them from scratch, especially around joints.

-To modify automatically assigned weights, jump into the middle of the process where noted:
+The process is as follows:

 #.
-Create an armature.
+Select the armature and bring it into *Pose Mode* by pressing :kbd:`Ctrl-Tab`.
 #.
-Create a mesh that will be deformed when the armature's bone(s) move.
+Make sure that :menuselection:`Edit --> Lock Object Modes` is unchecked
+   in the topbar.
 #.
-With the mesh selected, create an *Armature* modifier for your mesh
-   (located in the Properties, *Modifiers* tab).
-   Enter the name of the armature.

-Pick up here for modifying automatically assigned weights.
+Select the mesh and bring it into *Weight Paint Mode*.
 #.
-Select the armature in 3D Viewport, and bring the armature to *Pose Mode*
-   with :kbd:`Ctrl-Tab`, or the 3D Viewport header mode selector.
+Make sure that *Bone Selection* is checked in the 3D Viewport's header.
 #.
-Select a desired bone in the armature.
+Select a bone using :kbd:`Ctrl-Shift-LMB`.
+This will activate the bone's
+   vertex group and display its current weights on the mesh.
 #.
-Select your mesh with :kbd:`LMB` and change immediately to *Weight Paint Mode*.
-   The mesh will be colored according to the weight (degree) that the selected bone movement affects the mesh.
-Initially, it will be all blue (no effect).
-#.
-Weight paint to your heart's content.
-The mesh around the bone itself should
-   be red (generally) and fade out through the rainbow to blue for vertices farther away from the bone.

-To select a different bone of the armature use :kbd:`Ctrl-LMB`, this action will activate the corresponding vertex group and display related weights.
+Paint weights for the bone using :kbd:`LMB`.

 .. note::

-   You can only select one bone at a time in this mode (so :kbd:`Shift-LMB` clicking does not work).
+   You can only select one bone at a time in this mode.

 .. tip::

-   If the mesh skins the bones, you will not be able to see the bones because the mesh is painted.
-If so, enable :ref:`In Front <bpy.types.Object.show>`.

-If you paint on the mesh, a vertex group is created for the bone.
-If you paint on vertices outside the group, the painted vertices are automatically added to the vertex group.
+   The bones are likely embedded inside the mesh, making them invisible and unselectable.
+To get around this, you can enable :ref:`In Front <bpy.types.Object.show>` for the armature.

+If a bone doesn't have a vertex group yet when you start painting, Blender will create one automatically.

-If you have a symmetrical mesh and a symmetrical armature you can use :ref:`Vertex Group X <bpy.types.Mesh.use_mirror_vertex_group_x>`.
+If you have a symmetrical mesh and a symmetrical armature, you can use :ref:`Mirror Vertex Groups <bpy.types.Mesh.use_mirror_vertex_groups>` to automatically create vertex groups and weights for the other side.
-Then the mirrored groups with the mirrored weights are automatically created.

-.. tip:: Selecting Deform Groups

-   When you are doing weight painting for deform bones (with an armature), you can select a deform group by selecting the corresponding bone.
-   However, this vertex group selection mode is disabled when Selection Masking is active!

 Vertex Groups for Particles